Virus cluster at LA shelter as governor calls for more tests

 “Yes, more tests should be available,” he said.
 “More tests will be made available.”

-Newsom said the state has signed a new contract to expand tests in rural parts of the state that would give priority to vulnerable populations like those in homeless shelters and nursing homes.
+Newsom said the state has signed a contract to expand tests in rural areas that would give priority to vulnerable populations like those in homeless shelters and nursing homes.

 The coronavirus is spread by coughs and sneezes and the homeless are seen as especially vulnerable because they often live close together in unsanitary conditions.

-For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
+For most people, it causes mild or moderate symptoms, such as fever and cough, that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe life-threatening illness, including pneumonia, and death.

 Los Angeles on Monday began sending medical teams to the streets to provide homeless people with health screenings and fast-result tests for the virus.